etruel/wp-ispconfig/readme.txt

 == Screenshots ==

 1. Screen: adding an entire website just with minimal data.
-2. After add the all-in-one client, the plugin shows you the operations results.
+2. Settings page to connect to the remote server with Soap or REST API ISPConfig.
+3. The default values to use in the fields when create websites.
+4. The Dashboard of the plugin shows a summary of the websites in the hosting.

 == Frequently Asked Questions ==